 Where can I find info about book content?

-There are two pages on this website with information related to content and ratings of the books: MK Content Page.
+There is a dedicated page on this website with information related to content and ratings of the books: MK Content Page.

 How long does it take you to write a book?